Approximation algorithms for Steiner Tree Augmentation Problems: An Improved Approximation for Edge Weighted STAP

 \begin{lemma} Let $k$ be a positive integer, and $(Z,A)$ be a connected component of the dependency graph.
 If every directed path in $(Z,A)$ intersects at most $k$ sets $A_u$, then $Z$ is $(k+1)$-thin. \end{lemma}

 Thus, the dependency graph satisfies the 2 properties described earlier in the section.
-We can use the identical technique to~$\cite{TZ2021}$ to select a set of up-links $O \subseteq U$ with $c(O) \leq \varepsilon$.
-We will delete the arc sets $A_u$ for $u \in O$ from the dependency graph, and the connected components of the remaining digraph will each be $(k+1)$-thin.
+We can use the identical technique as in~\cite{TZ2021} to select a set of up-links $Q \subseteq U$ with $c(Q) \leq \varepsilon$.
+We will delete the arc sets $A_u$ for $u \in Q$ from the dependency graph, and the connected components of the remaining digraph will each be $(k+1)$-thin.
 We reproduce the proof below. \begin{theorem} Given an instance of Hyper-TAP $(T,\mathcal{L})$, suppose $U$ is an up-link solution such that the sets $P_u$ are pairwise edge-disjoint for $u \in U$.
-Suppose $F^* \subseteq \mathcal{L}$ is any solution.
-Then there exists a partition $\mathcal{Z}$ of $F$ into parts so that for any $\varepsilon > 0$:
+Suppose $F \subseteq \mathcal{L}$ is any solution.
+Then for any $\varepsilon > 0$, there exists a partition $\mathcal{Z}$ of $F$ into parts so that:

-\begin{itemize} \item For each $Z \in \mathcal{Z}$, $Z$ is $k$-thin, for $k = \lceil{1/\varepsilon}\rceil$. \item There exists $O \subseteq U$ with $c(O) \leq \varepsilon$, such that for all $u \in U \setminus O$, there is some $Z \in \mathcal{Z}$ with $u \in \text{drop}_U(C)$.
-That is, $U \setminus O \subseteq \bigcup_{Z \in \mathcal{Z} } \drop_U(Z)$. \end{itemize} \end{theorem}
+\begin{itemize} \item For each $Z \in \mathcal{Z}$, $Z$ is $k$-thin for $k = \lceil{1/\varepsilon}\rceil$. \item There exists $Q \subseteq U$ with $c(Q) \leq \varepsilon \cdot w(U)$, such that for all $u \in U \setminus Q$, there is some $Z \in \mathcal{Z}$ with $u \in \text{drop}_U(Z)$.
+That is, $U \setminus Q \subseteq \bigcup_{Z \in \mathcal{Z} } \drop_U(Z)$. \end{itemize} \end{theorem}

 \begin{proof} Let $k := \lceil \frac{1}{\varepsilon} \rceil$.
 We will construct an arc labeling for each connected component $(Z,A)$ of the dependency graph.
 The arcs in the same set $A_u$ will receive the same label.